-Established in 2003 by James Stewart and John Zimmer, the Zimmer Stewart Gallery shows emerging and established contemporary artists via this website, our online Editions Shop and a series of 'pop-up' exhibitions.
+James Stewart, has curated over 150 exhibitions since 2003, now as the Zimmer Stewart Gallery he continues to show emerging and established contemporary artists via this website, the online Editions Shop and a series of 'pop-up' exhibitions.

 Clients can request to view some works at their home or office, within the South East, or buy online over the phone/ email or via our website

 ABOUT JAMES STEWART

 James Stewart is an accountant who changed career in 2003 having moved to Arundel a few years earlier.
 The town's rich cultural and historic heritage was the perfect place to set up a new contemporary art gallery, with many resident artists, the annual Arts Festival & Gallery Trail and proximity to London and the South East.

 His career in accounting included six years working as finance director, later managing director, of a top London interior and graphic design consultancy (1986-92).
 This introduced him to many creative people and started a lifelong interest in the arts.

 In 1992, having just completed an MBA, he set up his own accounting business supporting small creative businesses with their internal accounting.
 At this time he also helped Bryan Montgomery set up The Montgomery Sculpture Trust, for which he was Treasurer/Trustee until 2012, when the Trust closed, following the death of its founder..

 From 2004-7 James Stewart organised the Arundel Gallery Trail, and was also for short period a director of Arundel Festival.